 Hair Loss 101

-Alopecia is the medical term for hair loss and it affects millions of men and women worldwide.
-While hair loss is different for every person, there are common causes and contributing factors including genetics, age and hormones.
-Often, people have more than one contributing factor, which leads to a cumulative effect of more severe hair loss that occurs at a faster rate.
+Alopecia is the medical term for hair loss, and it affects millions of men and women worldwide.
+There are common causes and contributing factors including genetics, age, and hormones.
+Often, people have more than one contributing factor.
+This leads to a cumulative effect which is more severe and occurs at a faster rate.

-Whether you’re struggling with a receding hairline, overall thinning or patchy hair loss, you’ve come to the right place for information—Hair Loss 101.
-Learn more about hair loss so you can make an informed decision when it comes to getting your hair back.
+You’ve come to the right place for information whether you’re struggling with a receding hairline, thinning or bald patches.
+The more you learn, the better you can make an informed decision when it comes to getting your hair back.

-Only a medical professional can diagnose the true cause of hair loss, but the most common reason both men and women lose their hair is genetics.
+Only a medical professional can diagnose the true cause, but the most common reason both men and women lose their hair is genetics.
 This condition is called androgenetic alopecia and it means being born with a propensity for hair loss.
 Androgenetic alopecia is also known as male and female pattern hair loss, and it can come from either or both the mother’s side or father’s side of the family.

-Women with hereditary hair loss don’t necessarily follow the same pattern of loss as men.
-Often, there isn’t an easily recognizable pattern of hair loss in women.
+Women don’t necessarily follow the same pattern as men.
+Often, there isn’t an easily recognizable pattern in women.
 They may experience overall thinning, a widening part or bare patches at the temples.
-Women don’t have the same band of DHT-resistant hair that men have, so their hair loss can be more unpredictable.
+Women don’t have the same band of DHT-resistant hair that men have, so their progression can be more unpredictable.

 DHT is a naturally-occurring hormone.
-People experiencing hereditary hair loss have a genetic sensitivity to DHT, which causes hair follicles to shrink over time, resulting in thinner and finer hair.
-Eventually, the follicles will stop producing normal, thick hairs and grow only miniaturized hairs that are thin, fragile, colorless and almost invisible.
+People experiencing hereditary hair loss have a genetic sensitivity to DHT.
+DHT causes hair follicles to shrink over time.
+This results in thinner and finer hair.
+Eventually, the follicles will stop producing normal, thick hairs and grow only miniaturized hairs.
+These miniaturized hairs are thin, fragile, colorless and almost invisible.

-At Hair Club, we understand hair loss.
-And we understand how getting your hair back can change the way you experience life.
-We’ve seen the transformational power of hair restoration in hundreds of thousands of clients.
+At Hair Club, we understand how getting your hair back can change the way you experience life.
+We’ve seen the transformational power of hair restoration in hundreds-of-thousands of clients.
 Be the next transformation!
-Let us help you live life more fully with a full head of hair.
-Schedule your appointment today and take the next step toward matching your appearance to who you are inside.
+Life is better when you love your hair.
+Schedule your appointment today and you'll be on your way to the hair you love in no time.

-When Should I Do Something About My Hair Loss?
+When Should I Do Something About My Hair Thinning?

-For both men and women, hereditary hair loss is progressive.
-That means, unfortunately, the condition only worsens over time.
+For both men and women, hair thinning can be progressive.
+That means, unfortunately, the condition may only worsen over time.
 But, there is hope!
 The sooner you take action to restore your hair, the more options you have.
-Hair Club offers a variety of proven hair loss solutions that work for men and women of every age with every hair type and level of hair loss.
+Hair Club offers a variety of proven hair loss solutions that work for men and women of every age with every hair type.

 For informational purposes only.
 The exact cause of hair loss can only be determined by a medical professional.